AnishPowar01/SystemDesign/README.md

-# ✅ System Design Study Checklist
+# ✅ System Design Checklist

 A personal tracking list for preparing core system design concepts and problems.